kc1nn4y/dbldatachallenge/README.md

 - [Statistics](https://docs.python.org/3/library/statistics.html) - Provides functions for calculating mathematical statistics of numeric data
 - [Strings](https://pypi.org/project/strings/) - Strings for humans
 - [Wordcloud](https://amueller.github.io/word_cloud/) - Create a word cloud
+- [Warning](https://docs.python.org/3/library/warnings.html) - Alert the user of some condition in a program

 More information related to these libraries will be given in the [Installation](#installation) section down below.